ExistensialReset/flowmosr/README.md

 **“Today we rest together.
 No one has to earn it.”**

-> This whole repository is a gift from someone who has never walked in your shoes.
+> This whole repository is a gift to you, from someone who has never walked in your shoes.

 Please, take